bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:44 AM CT, April 20</p>
+<p class="updated_time"> Latest data: 01:52 AM CT, April 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 61°, which is 3° **warmer** than yesterday.
+Today's high is 61°, which is 2° **warmer** than yesterday.
 Tomorrow is expected to be 18° **warmer** than today.

 Currently:

-- 41°
+- 39°
-- Mostly Clear
+- Clear
-- 66% humidity
+- 63% humidity
-- 4 mph wind
+- 5 mph wind
-- 24% cloud cover
+- 3% cloud cover
-- 43 AQI 🟩
+- 42 AQI 🟩
 - 0.05 inches of rain expected in the next 48 hours